Hawai'i Pasture-Raised Beef

 Red veal is produced from calves up to six months old and weighing about 450-600 pounds.
 These animals are weaned off the mother cow and allowed to roam freely on pastureland to feed.
 No hormones or antibiotics are used while the animal grows to market size.
 The meat is pinkish-red in color with a mild beef flavor.

-The following ranches are producing cattle for grass-feed beef consumption.
+The following ranches are producing cattle for pasture-raised beef consumption.
 Their fresh, island beef is feeding our island.

 Ernest DeLuz Ranch-Hamakua